cacarun/TeslaCamPlayer/README.md

 | macOS (Apple Silicon) | `.dmg` (aarch64) |
 | macOS (Intel) | `.dmg` (x64) |
 | Linux | `.deb` / `.AppImage` |

+> **Note for macOS Users:**
+> If you encounter the "App is damaged and can't be opened" error, this is due to Apple's security quarantine.
+Please run the following command in Terminal to fix it:
+> ```bash
+> sudo xattr -rd com.apple.quarantine /Applications/TeslaCam\ Player.app
+> ```
+> *(Adjust the path if your app is not in the /Applications folder)*

 **Advantages of Desktop App:**
 - No need to start a local server